RALPH@home

 tony

 Well I read all the messages on all the Rosetta boards all the time.
-So yes I\'m here too, and for reasons not dissimilar from your own.
+So yes I'm here too, and for reasons not dissimilar from your own.

 7) Message boards : RALPH@home bug list : Bug reports for Ralph 5.16 (Message 1654)

-Posted 2590 days ago by Moderator9
+Posted 16 May 2006 by Moderator9

 d287__CASP7_ABRELAX_521_7